 How to photograph owls at night in flight?

-Prefocus your camera to the shooting spot.
+• Prefocus the camera on the intended shooting spot.

 I captured these photos using pre-focus; I had already focused on the branch I'm attracting the owls to.
 When they appeared, I simply trigger the shutter and hope they would pass within the proper depth of field.